mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 Referees should take a moment to consider each and every star
-system’s UWP to consider what might be going on there.
+system's UWP to consider what might be going on there.
 Low-population,
 low-grade starports and low-tech worlds have the potential to be as
 interesting as a highfalutin trade hub, if not more so.
 Opportunities for
 trade should abound along the mains but they should not be limited to